Haseeb-Qureshi/p2p_assignment/README.md

 Once you've edited the node code and want to re-start the system, hit CTRL+C to kill the nodes and just hit the `restart ⟳` button (or you can manually run `bash replit_setup.sh`).
 This should restart the setup script.

+*Note that sometimes repl.it falls over because its VMs are congested.
+This may show up as a `net::ERR_INSUFFICIENT_RESOURCES` error in your console and the nodes will just stop responding.
+This can happen somewhat randomly.
+If it occurs repeatedly, try nuking your repo and starting over (copying the code you've written) so you get assigned a fresh VM.
+If this issue still persists, you have two options: pay for [a beefier dedicated repl instance](https://repl.it/site/pricing) or just run the assignment locally (see instructions below).*

-*Note that due to constraints of repl.it, the frontend JS code does not get re-compiled in the setup script.
+*Also note: due to constraints of repl.it, the frontend JS code does not get re-compiled in the setup script.
 If you want to edit the frontend code, you will have to do it manually by replacing frontend/dist/main.js with the contents of your updated JS.
 If you need to transpile it first, you can use https://babeljs.io/repl.*

 ## Setup (running locally)
-There are five prerequisites to run this locally:
+There are five prerequisites to run this assignment locally:

 * bash
 * Python3